What's a good imputation to predict with missing values?: Jointly optimizing an impute-n-regress procedure: NeuMiss+MLP

 \section{Jointly optimizing an impute-n-regress procedure: NeuMiss+MLP}

 The above suggests that it is beneficial to adapt the regression function to the imputation procedure and vice versa.
-Hence, we introduce a method for the joint optimization of these two steps by chaining a NeuMiss network, which learns an imputation, with an MLP (multi-layer perceptron).
+Hence, we introduce a method for the joint optimization of these two steps by chaining a NeuMiss network with an MLP (multi-layer perceptron).

-NeuMiss \citep{LeMorvan2020NeuMiss} is a neural-network architecture originally designed to approximate the Bayes predictor for a linear model with missing values.
-It contains a theoretically-grounded Neumann block that can efficiently approximate the conditional expectation of the missing values given the observed ones.
-Here, we reuse the Neumann block as it outputs a learned imputation: each observed coordinate is mapped to its observed value and each missing coordinate is mapped to a function of the observed ones.
-The whole architecture can be seen as an Impute-then-Regress architecture, but that can be jointly optimized.
+NeuMiss \citep{LeMorvan2020NeuMiss} is a neural-network architecture originally designed to approximate the Bayes predictor for linear models with missing values.
+It contains a Neumann block that has the particularity of using element-wise multiplications by the missingness indicator as non-linearities.
+Here we reuse this block to play the role of an imputation layer.
+This choice is motivated by two key reasons.
+First, the Neumann block is a theoretically grounded layer for missing values: it can approximate the conditional expectation of the missing values given the observed ones with an error that decays exponentially fast with its depth.
+As explained in Prop.
+4.1, this property is desirable in some cases.
+Second, it is a differentiable block, which allows it to be chained with a MLP and learned jointly with the regression function.
+The resulting architecture can thus be seen as an Impute-then-Regress architecture, but that can be jointly optimized.

-We performed a few minor improvements on the NeuMiss architecture.
-First, though the theory behind NeuMiss points to using shared weights in the Neumann block as well as residual connections going from the input to each hidden layer of the Neumann block, \citet{LeMorvan2020NeuMiss} used neither.
-We found empirically that shared weights as well as residual connections improved performance.
-Moreover, while \citet{LeMorvan2020NeuMiss} initialized the weights of the Neumann block randomly, we chose to initialize them with sample estimates of quantities that should be targeted to perform well according to \citet{LeMorvan2020NeuMiss}.
-For clarity, the (non-linear) NeuMiss architecture and its initialization strategy are described in detail in Appendix~\ref{ss:NeuMiss_archi}.
+We performed one minor improvement on the NeuMiss architecture compared to the original paper.
+Though the theory behind NeuMiss points to using shared weights in the Neumann block as well as residual connections going from the input to each hidden layer of the Neumann block, \citet{LeMorvan2020NeuMiss} used neither.
+We found empirically that shared weights in the Neumann block as well as residual connections improved performance.
+Therefore, we used both in all our experiments.
+For clarity, the (non-linear) NeuMiss architecture is described in detail in Appendix~\ref{ss:NeuMiss_archi}.